 Community members, activists, and local leaders came together for a frank and passionate discussion about interactions with the police in Detroit.
-Michigan Public hosted the “Speak Your Peace” event meeting in partnership with We The People Michigan (WTPM).
+Michigan Public hosted the “Speak Your Peace” event meeting at We The People Michigan (WTPM).

 This was the second and final “Speak Your Peace” event made possible as part of a generous $200,000 grant from the Public Welfare Foundation.
 This funding is aimed at reframing the discourse around the criminal justice system, promoting greater accountability, and inspiring action through storytelling, journalism, and other targeted endeavors.
 In addition to the policing events, the grant made possible a series of stories on community interaction.